garr3ttmjo/Writeups/Belkasoft CTF - March 2021/README.md

 Progress:  100.00		PDB scanning finished
 Offset	Name	Size
 ```
 The next step is to run strings of the binary and then grep for any mention of PHOTOS.7z.
 Just like that we find what is likely the uploaded location of the PHOTOS.7z file.
 Unfortunately anonfiles has since been shutdown and there is not way to recover this file from the site.
 One of the cons of doing this challenge three years late.
-I attempted to carve the PHOTOS.7z file from the disk and decompressed binary but
 ```
 strings ActiveMemory.bin | grep PHOTOS.7z | head
 PHOTOS.7z - AnonFilesy